arvidn/libtorrent/docs/manual.rst

 * the IP address is not in a known loopback range
 * the item the IP address was expanded from was not marked local (``l``)
-* the IP address is in a globally reachable IP address range OR the routing table contains a default route with a gateway for the corresponding network
+* the IP address is in a globally reachable IP address range OR the routing table contains a default route with a gateway for the corresponding network.
+  This bullet only applies when expanding from an unspecified IP address.
+When explicitly specifying a device, we don't need to find a route to treat it as external.

 The NAT-PMP/PCP and UPnP port mapper objects are only created for networks that are expected to be externally available (i.e. not "local network").
 If there are